Meteorologists collect and study data to make weather forecasts.

 - 2 A levels at grade C or above in maths or physics

-- 5 GCSEs (A* to C) including English
+- 5 GCSEs at grades 9 to 4 (A* to C) including English

 The Royal Meteorological Society also lists degree courses and postgraduate courses that can help you get into this career.